grammyjs/website/site/docs/resources/faq.md

 If this FAQ does not answer your question, you should also have a look at the [Bot FAQ](https://core.telegram.org/bots/faq) written by the Telegram team.

+## Where can I find docs about a method?

+In the API reference.
+You probably want to understand [this](../guide) better.

+## A method is missing a parameter!

+No, it's not.

+Step 1: Make sure you have the latest grammY version installed.

+Step 2: Check if the parameter is optional.
+If it is, then grammY will collect it in the options object called `other`.
+Pass `{ parameter_name: value }` in that place and it'll work.
+As always, TypeScript will auto-complete the parameter names for you.

 ## Why Am I Getting This Error?

 ### 400 Bad Request: Cannot parse entities